quasd99/audioshuffle/README.md

 # audioshuffle

-This is bash-script for randomly search and chopping audiofiles in a directory and generate a result-file with all generated slices.
+This is bash-script for randomly searching and chopping up audiofiles in a directory and generate a result-file with all generated audio-slices.

 This script uses sox [http://sox.sourceforge.net/](http://sox.sourceforge.net/).